PHP-DI/PHP-DI/doc/scopes.md

 # Scopes

 **Scopes have been removed in PHP-DI 6.** Read below for more explanations.
+From now on, all definitions are resolved once and their result is kept during the life of the container.

 Scopes were used to make the container work as a factory: instead of using scopes you should rather inject a proper factory and create the objects you need on demand.